s3rj1k/debian-stretch-zfs-root/README.md

 * grub (v2.02, included in Debian 9), especially `grub-probe`, [does not support](https://github.com/zfsonlinux/grub/issues/19) [all ZFS features](http://savannah.gnu.org/bugs/?42861) and subsequently [refuses to install](https://bugs.launchpad.net/ubuntu/+source/grub2/+bug/1451476).
 This script disables `feature@hole_birth` and `feature@embedded_data` (and you _must_ _not_ enable those features after installation).
 * Some mountpoints, notably `/var`, need to be mounted via fstab as the ZFS mount script runs too late during boot.
-* The EFI System Partition (ESP) is a single point of failure on one disk, [this is arguably a mis-design in the UEFI specification](https://wiki.debian.org/UEFI#RAID_for_the_EFI_System_Partition).
+* No EFI support at all

 ## Bugs

-* Booting via EFI has not been tested at all.
 * During installation you might encounter some SPL package errors ([`Please make sure the kmod spl devel package is installed`](https://github.com/hn/debian-stretch-zfs-root/issues/2)) which can be ignored safely.
 * `grub-install` mysteriously fails for disk numbers >= 4 (`grub-install: error: cannot find a GRUB drive for /dev/disk/by-id/...`).